Package 'visStatistics'

 Description

-Cairo wrapper function returning NULL if not type is specified
+Cairo wrapper function returning NULL if not type is specified.
+Enhanced version that can capture plots for later replay.

 Usage